 South Devon & Channel Shellfishermen have really enjoyed working with Storylines on the Guardians of the Reef project.
-Participants have been very complimentary about the whole process and the Storylines team have been able to take the very complex subject matter and turn it in to something accessible for a wider audience.
+Participants have been very complimentary about the whole process.
+The Storylines team have been able to take the very complex subject matter and turn it in to something accessible for a wider audience.

 The exhibition at Salcombe Maritime Museum and teachests of stories have given those with no understanding of fisheries, or the way they have shaped the local area, a wider appreciation of those things.
 Through a series of beautiful illustrations and collage, including an interactive element, people are given a snapshot into a local way of life and the memories of key individuals.

-In conjunction with the physical exhibition, Storylines produced a series of digital stories, from historic photographs and extracts of lengthy and complex oral history interviews.
+In conjunction with the physical exhibition, Storylines produced a series of digital stories.
+These used historic photographs and extracts of lengthy and complex oral history interviews.
 These have already proven to encourage a deeper understanding of our heritage, way of life and importance to our coastal communities and we look forward to sharing them even more widely.

 Beshlie Pool,Executive Officer, South Devon and Channel Shellfishermen Ltd.